jhmaverick/docker-helper/readme.md

 ## Environment

-If "APP_ENV" is defined in the .env file or docker-helper.yml, the "docker-compose.<APP_ENV>.yml" and ".env.<APP_ENV>" will be loaded automatically if they exist.
+If "DOCKER_ENV" is defined in the .env file or docker-helper.yml, the "docker-compose.<DOCKER_ENV>.yml" and ".env.<DOCKER_ENV>" will be loaded automatically if they exist.

 ## Variables